I want to make eco-friendly choices! Where do I start?

 Here are a couple of quick swaps you can make in your kitchen to get started on your eco-friendly journey.

 The trouble with using foil or clingfilm to cover your bowls or wrap your food with is that you’re only using it once before throwing it away.
 It’s these habits we need to move away from.
 We might also suggest that sweaty clingfilm isn’t the best idea for keeping food fresh either.
-So the simple answer is to replace both of these with reusable food wraps.
+So the simple answer is to replace both of these with our Reusable Vegan Wax Food Wraps.
 These will allow your food to breathe and can be used many, many times over.
-You can even rewax them after a time to extend their lifespan even further.
+You can even re-wax them with our Refresher Bars after a time to extend their lifespan even further.

 Let’s move over to the washing up.
 You’re probably familiar with those brightly coloured sponges with the green scourer on top?
 The ones that you can buy cheaply and might last you one whole week if you’re lucky?
 Well they’re actually made from plastic, and this ends up going down the drain and eventually into our seas and rivers.

-There’s an easy sustainable alternative for this one though: purchase a natural scrubbing sponge.
-Our Tabitha Eve version is made from cotton and organic bamboo core which is naturally antibacterial and highly absorbent.
+There’s an easy sustainable alternative for this one though: our Kitchen None Sponge.
+Our Tabitha Eve version is made from cotton with a compressed cellulose core which is expands when wet and is highly absorbent.
 You wash them when dirty and eventually, when they’re all used up, they can be put in your compost bin.

 Don’t disregard your plastic items unnecessarily